ELISSA-Main/elissa3_wiki/wiki/astrobee.md

 1.1.
 Install Unity Hub:

-You can download it [heŕe](https://unity.com/de/download) After the installation you will be prompted to create an account.
+You can download it [here](https://unity.com/de/download) After the installation, you will be prompted to create an account.

 1.2.
 Install the Unity Editor: